jacksonrodri/vote_abroad/content/rls/wy.md

 ### Delivery Methods

-* Registration: postal mail
+* Registration: email, fax, or postal mail ~
-* Ballot Request: email, fax, or postal mail
+* Ballot Request: email, fax, or postal mail ~
 * Ballot Return: email, fax, or postal mail ~

-~ Ballot Return: NEW!
-WY now allows ballot return by email or fax.
-Voters should review their ballot return instructions carefully for their jurisdiction's rules.
+~ NEW!
+WY now allows registration, ballot request, and ballot return by email or fax.
+Voters should contact their LEO and review their ballot return instructions carefully for their jurisdiction's rules.